 The Blue Lagoon is only 12 miles (a 20 minute drive) from Keflavik International Airport, and 24 miles (a 40 minute drive) from Reykjavik.
 There are buses that can drop you off at the Blue Lagoon and then take you onto your next destination – which makes the Blue Lagoon a perfect stop-off if you’ve arrived on an early flight and want to recover/kill a few hours before being able to check-in to your hotel, or if you’re en route to an afternoon or evening flight.
 I stopped off there for about four hours before catching an afternoon flight back to the UK, and to be honest, that was more than enough.
 Two-three hours would have been plenty.

 You also don’t need to worry about luggage storage.
-When you arrive at the Blue Lagoon, you’ll see a ‘left baggage’ area on your left where you can pay to leave big suitcases etc. If you’ve only brought a backpack or carry-on case, however, then my advice is: don’t bother.
+When you arrive at the Blue Lagoon, you’ll see a storage units in boise on your left where you can pay to leave big suitcases etc. If you’ve only brought a backpack or carry-on case, however, then my advice is: don’t bother.
 They’ll fit inside the lockers provided in the changing room fine, at no additional cost.
 I paid to leave my backpack, and then immediately regretted it once I’d seen the size of the lockers inside!

 - Beautification issues